Before and After (film)

-Before and After is a 1996 American crime drama film based on Rosellen Brown's 1992 novel of the same name about two parents who must deal with the after effects when their son is accused of murder.
+Before and After is a 1996 American crime drama film based on Rosellen Brown's 1992 novel about two parents who must deal with the after effects when their son is accused of murder.
 The movie was directed by Barbet Schroeder and starred Meryl Streep as Dr. Carolyn Ryan, Liam Neeson as Ben Ryan, Edward Furlong as Jacob Ryan, and Julia Weldon as Judith Ryan (who also narrated the movie).
 Alfred Molina, John Heard, and Alison Folland appear in supporting roles.

+Before and After was released by Buena Vista Pictures Distribution on February 23, 1996.
+The film received mixed to negative reviews from critics and was a box office bomb, grossing $15 million against a $35 million budget.

 Plot

 In a small Western Massachusetts town, Dr. Carolyn Ryan and her sculptor husband Ben live with their two children Jacob and Judith.
 Their world is shattered when Sheriff Fran Conklin tells them that Martha Taverner has been killed and witnesses saw Jacob with her just before she died.
 When he asks to speak with Jacob, the family realizes that he's not in his room as they thought.
 Fran asks to look at Jacob's car, but Ben refuses.
 When Fran asks Judith where Jacob is, Ben demands the sheriff get a warrant.

 When Fran leaves, Ben inspects Jacob's car, finding a pair of gloves and a car jack with blood on them.
 Ben burns the gloves, cleans the jack and tosses it with his art materials before the police return.
 When he tells Carolyn what he has done, she is afraid that Ben may have destroyed evidence that could help them find Jacob, as she is fearful that a maniac may have killed both Martha and her son.
 The Ryans plaster the town with signs trying to find Jacob, but the town ostracizes them, assuming Jacob is a murderer.

 Postcards start to arrive from Jacob.
 Over the course of five weeks, he sends postcards from all over the country.
 Carolyn is convinced that he's been kidnapped and wants to alert the police.
 Ben remains wary of disclosing anything, insisting they must keep the postcards a secret.
 Eventually Jacob is caught in Boston and brought back home to stand trial.
 For the first several days, he is catatonic, only speaking aloud to enter his plea at the arraignment.

 Jacob speaks to Judith in their treehouse when she asks him if he really traveled all over the country.
 He explained that he would take the train to the Boston airport once a week and press the postcards on people who were headed to the cities on the cards.
 He would explain that he had just returned from a vacation there but had forgotten to mail the postcards to his parents, and he did not want them to think he'd forgotten them.
 The travelers would mail the cards for him when they arrived at their destination.